RavicharanN/testbeds-MLFlow/README.md

 ## Set up MinIO artifact store on Node 2

+On node2 we will set up MinIO, an S3-compatible object storage, as an artifact store so that you don’t need to have AWS account to run this experiment.
 We will move the docker-compose files to node1 in a similar way we did for node 1.

 Navigate to the directory where the docker-compose-postgres.yaml file is located and run

 ```
 scp -i <path to your private key> docker-compose-minio.yaml cc@your_public_ip:/home/